Bill Leavy

-Bill Leavy (pronounced LEE-vee; February 13, 1947 – March 28, 2023) was an American football official who officiated in the National Football League (NFL) from the 1995 through 2014 seasons, wore uniform number 127, and was also a retired San Jose, California police officer and firefighter, serving for 27 years.
+Bill Leavy (pronounced LEE-vee; February 13, 1947 – March 28, 2023) was an American football official who officiated in the National Football League (NFL) from the 1995 through the 2014 seasons, wore uniform number 127, and was also a retired San Jose, California police officer and firefighter, serving for 27 years.
 In his twenty-year NFL officiating career, Leavy was assigned to fifteen playoff games, including two Super Bowls.
-He was selected as a back judge on the Super Bowl XXXIV officiating crew in 2000 and most recently headed up the Super Bowl XL officiating crew as referee in 2006.
+He was selected as a back judge on the Super Bowl XXXIV officiating crew in 2000 and headed up the Super Bowl XL officiating crew as referee in 2006.

 Personal life

 Early years

 Leavy was a 1965 graduate of Santa Barbara High School in Santa Barbara, California, and a 1970 graduate of San Jose State University in San Jose, California where he earned a degree in law enforcement.
 Just before earning his degree, he joined the San Jose Police Department in September 1969.
 During his high school and college years, Leavy's athletic interests included swimming and football.

 As a member of the San Jose Police Athletic League (PAL), he was introduced to football officiating by a fellow PAL officer, who was a high school football official.
 Between the 1970s and 1984, Leavy worked several all-star, playoff, championship games at the high school and junior college levels.